BruceRanger/MandArt/Documentation.docc/A02-SettingInputs.md

 Getting back to finding an intermediate color in a gradient: We’ll try an example.

-Make the first color lime (0, 255, 0) and the second color magenta (255, 0, 255) and
-hit the **Go** button to draw a gradient between them.
+Make the first color for the gradient lime (0, 255, 0) and the second color magenta (255, 0, 255) and hit the **Go** button to draw a gradient between them.

 The resulting picture shows a gray area in the middle.
-Grey doesn't usually make a good transition color.
+Gray doesn’t usually look good in a picture, so you may want to change it.

 ### Fixing an Unpleasant Intermediate Color